Tested Baking & Dessert Recipes & Videos

 Whole Wheat Banana Muffins

-Low Fat Banana Bread: Preheat oven to 350 degrees F (180 degrees C) and place the rack in the center of the oven.
-Spray an 8 x 4 inch (20 x 10 cm) loaf pan with a nonstick vegetable cooking spray.
+Low Fat Banana Bread: Preheat your oven to 350 degrees F (180 degrees C) and place the oven rack in the center of the oven.
+Spray an 8 1/2 x 4 1/2 x 3 inch (21.5 x 11.5 x 8 cm) loaf pan with a nonstick vegetable cooking spray.
+Line the bottom of the pan with parchment paper.

 In a large bowl, mix the mashed bananas with the baking soda and yogurt.
-Allow to sit while you prepare the rest of the batter.
+Allow to sit, at room temperature, while you prepare the rest of the batter.

-Meanwhile, in a separate bowl, whisk together the oil, sugar, egg or egg whites, and vanilla.
+Next, in a separate bowl, whisk together the oil, sugar, egg (or egg whites), and vanilla extract.

-In another large bowl, whisk together the flours, baking powder, ground cinnamon and salt.
+In another large bowl, whisk together the flours, baking powder, salt, and ground cinnamon.

 Then combine the banana mixture with the oil mixture and then add to the flour mixture.
 Stir just until all the ingredients are moistened.
-Pour into the prepared pan and smooth the top.
-Bake for about 45 - 55 minutes, or until a toothpick inserted in the center of the loaf comes out clean.
+Pour into the prepared pan and smooth the top with the back of a spoon or offset spatula.
+Bake for about 50 to 60 minutes, or until a toothpick inserted into the center of the loaf comes out clean.

 Makes one loaf (about 12 slices).